salma-mohamed-fawzy/Training-Tesseract-to-a-new-font-/README.md

     C:\Program Files\Tesseract-OCR\tessdata
-15- Run tesseract for trained fronts and dont forget to replace "Blade" with the name of the font you want
+15- Run tesseract for trained fronts and dont forget to replace "Blade" with the name of the font you want This is a youtube video for more illustration: https://www.youtube.com/watch?v=1v8BPw0Dn0I&t=191s